sk97045/booknotes/system-design/system-design-interview/chapter20 - Distributed Message Queue/README.md

    * If rate of consumption is slow, consumer will not be overwhelmed and we can scale it to catch up.
    * The pull model is more suitable for batch processing, because with the push model, the broker can't know how many messages a consumer can handle.
    * With the pull model, on the other hand, consumers can aggressively fetch large message batches.
    * The down side is the higher latency and extra network calls when there are no new messages.
-Latter issue can be mitigated using long polling.
+Latter issue can be mitigated using long polling (as it allows pulls to wait a specified amount of time for new messages)

 Hence, most message queues (and us) choose the pull model.
 ![consumer-flow](images/consumer-flow.png)